 For this outfit we paired the Closet Case Patterns Kalle Shirt made using a pretty cotton lawn with the Pauline Alice Rosari Skirt.

-For this outfit we paired the Papercut patterns Kochi Kimono made using a viscose/linen mix fabric and a contrast centre panel and cuff with a Grainline Lark tee and another pair of Closet Case Patterns Ginger jeans.
+For this outfit we paired the Papercut patterns Kochi Jacket made using a viscose/linen mix fabric and a contrast centre panel and cuff with a Grainline Lark tee and another pair of Closet Case Patterns Ginger jeans.
 The spotty viscose linen has all sold out now but we have some lovely alternatives.

-And finally our last mannequin also had the Papercut Kochi Kimono but the alternative version, which has a wrap and tie.
+And finally our last mannequin also had the Papercut Kochi Jacket but the alternative version, which has a wrap and tie.
 We made it using some gorgeous viscose crepe, which has a lovely texture and weight to it.